Homotopy, Symmetry, and Non-Hermitian Band Topology: Abstract

 \section{Abstract}

 Non-Hermitian matrices are ubiquitous in the description of nature ranging from classical dissipative systems, including optical, electrical, and mechanical metamaterials, to scattering of waves and open quantum many-body systems.
-Seminal K-theory classifications of non-Hermitian systems based on line and point gaps in the presence of symmetry have deepened the understanding of a wide range of physical phenomena.
-However, ample systems remain beyond this description; reference points and lines are in general unable to distinguish whether multiple non-Hermitian bands exhibit band crossings and braids.
-To remedy this we consider the complementary notions of non-Hermitian band gaps and separation gaps that crucially include a broad class of multi-band scenarios, enabling the description of generic band structures with symmetries.
-With these concepts, we provide a unified and systematic classification of both gapped and nodal non-Hermitian systems in the presence of physically relevant parity-time (\PT) and pseudo-Hermitian symmetries using homotopy theory.
-This uncovers new fragile phases and, remarkably, also implies new stable phenomena stemming from the topology of both eigenvalues and eigenvectors.
-In particular, we reveal different Abelian and non-Abelian phases in \PT-symmetric systems, described by frame and braid topology.
-The corresponding invariants are robust to symmetry-preserving perturbations that do not close band gaps, and they also predict the deformation rules of nodal phases.
-We further demonstrate that spontaneous symmetry breaking in \PT-symmetric systems is captured by a Chern-Euler description.
-While Chern and Euler numbers represent very different types of topology in Hermitian systems, they naturally co-exist in the non-Hermitian realm.
+Seminal line-gap and point-gap classifications of non-Hermitian systems using K-theory have deepened the understanding of many physical phenomena.
+However, ample systems remain beyond this description; reference points and lines do not in general distinguish whether multiple non-Hermitian bands exhibit intriguing exceptional points, spectral braids and crossings.
+To address this we consider two different notions: non-Hermitian band gaps and separation gaps that crucially encompass a broad class of multi-band scenarios, enabling the description of generic band structures with symmetries.
+With these concepts, we provide a unified and comprehensive classification of both gapped and nodal systems in the presence of physically relevant parity-time ($\mathcal{PT}$) and pseudo-Hermitian symmetries using homotopy theory.
+This uncovers new stable topology stemming from both eigenvalues and wave functions, and remarkably also implies distinct fragile topological phases.
+In particular, we reveal different Abelian and non-Abelian phases in $\mathcal{PT}$-symmetric systems, described by frame and braid topology.
+The corresponding invariants are robust to symmetry-preserving perturbations that do not induce (exceptional) degeneracy, and they also predict the deformation rules of nodal phases.
+We further demonstrate that spontaneous $\mathcal{PT}$ symmetry breaking is captured by Chern-Euler and Chern-Stiefel-Whitney descriptions, a fingerprint of unprecedented non-Hermitian topology previously overlooked.
 These results open the door for theoretical and experimental exploration of a rich variety of novel topological phenomena in a wide range of physical platforms.

 \makeatletter \l@subsubsection#1#2{} \makeatother {

 }